-Insurance shows an increase of 2%.
+Insurance shows an increase of 9%.
 This estimate is in line with an industry-wide average increase.

-Friends of the Library expenditures hold steady in comparison with 2018 estimates based on decisions about their grant allocations to the District in 2019.
+Friends of the Library expenditures increased 15% over the 2018 estimate due to carryover expenditures from grant allocations made to the District in 2018.
 Friends' contributions are also recorded in other line items.

 OPERATING: This section reflects expenses for general operations of the District.
-The change, a 4% increase from prior year, is due to the combination of bringing security and courier services in-house, migration to a new integrated library system (ILS), outsourcing IT network administration, and single year reductions.
+The change, a 0.3% increase from prior year, is due to the combination of bringing security and courier services in-house, migration to a new integrated library system (ILS), outsourcing IT network administration, and single year reductions.
 Finding efficiencies whenever possible while still meeting current needs of all the libraries remains a focus for the District resulting in numerous operational changes in 2019.

-Contractual library services increase by 17% over 2018 estimates.
+Contractual library services increased by 12% over 2018 estimates.
 The increase is driven mainly by the outsourcing of IT systems and network administration.

-County treasurer's fees are the charges assessed by the County Treasurer to collect our property and specific ownership taxes, and those fees have increased by 0.2%, in direct correlation to the Property Tax revenue.
-These fees are 1.5% of the tax amount.
+County treasurer's fees are the charges assessed by the County Treasurer to collect our property and specific ownership taxes, and those fees are flat in comparison with prior year.
+These fees correlate with the Property Tax revenue, representing 1.5% of the tax amount.